bmr-cymru/dmioscope/README.md

-To use dmioscope you will need a Linux installation with one or more device-mapper devices to monitor, and an installed copy of the device-mapper tools and libraries that includes the 'dmstats' command (at least device-mapper 1.02.104 - included in the lvm2 v2.02.127 tarball and any later distribution packages).
+To use dmioscope you will need a Linux installation with one or more device-mapper devices to monitor, and an installed copy of the device-mapper tools and libraries that includes the `dmstats` command (at least device-mapper `1.02.104` - included in the lvm2 `v2.02.127` tarball and any later distribution packages).

 # IOScope histograms